thephoeron/LLTHW/book/1-02-14-pathnames.md

 "llthw-ex-1-2-14"
 * (pathname-type (truename "./llthw-ex-1-2-14.lisp"))
 "lisp"
+* (file-namestring (truename "./llthw-ex-1-2-14.lisp"))
+"llthw-ex-1-2-14.lisp"
 ```

 Do you understand what's going on here?
 Take a moment to review to see if you can guess what everything is doing, and that all the code is returning what you think should be returned.

 Let's start with the function `truename`.
+You can see that it takes a regular string that represents, but isn't, a pathname object.
+In fact, `truename` accepts any *pathname designator*, which can be a relative or full pathname namestring, a file stream, or an actual pathname object.

 <ul class="pager">
   <li class="previous"><a href="/book/1-02-13-more-format/">&laquo; Previous</a></li>